OctopusDeploy/blog/blog/2022-q3/what-is-cloud-orchestration/index.md

 ## Benefits of cloud orchestration

-Cloud orchestration lets you automate every part of your cloud solution.
-Cloud orchestration leads to:
+Cloud orchestration lets you automate every part of your cloud solution and leads to:

 - Increased efficiency
 - Cost reductions
 - Support for DevOps
 - Increased security

-When you automate processes in a cloud solution, the cloud solution can detect when peak times occur and deploy extra services to prevent services from being overloaded.
-Cloud solutions can also shut down any idle processes that aren't needed.
-The optimized allocation of resources increases the platform's efficiency and reduces costs.
+You can automate processes in a cloud solution to detect when peak times occur and deploy extra services to prevent services from being overloaded.
+Cloud solutions can also shut down any idle processes you don't need.
+By optimizing the allocation of resources, you increase the platform's efficiency and reduce costs.

 Cloud orchestration supports the DevOps framework by allowing continuous integration, monitoring, and testing.
-Cloud orchestration solutions manage all services, leading to frequent updates and faster troubleshooting.
-Your applications are more secure as you can patch vulnerabilities quickly.
+Cloud orchestration solutions manage all services so that you get more frequent updates and can troubleshoot faster.
+Your applications are also more secure as you can patch vulnerabilities quickly.

 The journey towards full cloud orchestration is hard to complete.
 To make the transition more manageable, you can find benefits along the way with cloud automation.
-For example, you might automate the database component and that speeds up manual data handling, or you install a smart scheduler for your Kubernetes workloads.
+For example, you might automate the database component to speed up manual data handling, or install a smart scheduler for your Kubernetes workloads.
 Even small improvements can save you time and money.

 ## Cloud orchestration tools

-Terraform is an open-source Infrastructure as Code (IaC) tool.
+Terraform is an open-source Infrastructure as Code (IaC) tool, and a common framework for deploying infrastructure solutions.
 You specify your infrastructure in configuration files to deploy infrastructure on the cloud.
 IaC can be saved and restored between versions.
-Terraform is a common framework for deploying infrastructure solutions.

 Kubernetes is a container orchestration tool developed by Google.
 Containers are lightweight computing units that make up a larger application.
 Kubernetes works with cloud providers to manage and deploy containers on infrastructure.
-Resources can be scaled up or down depending on demand, which saves costs and increases the reliability of the application.
+Resources can be scaled up or down depending on demand, saving you money and improving the reliability of your application.

 Many PaaS cloud providers have tools that allow cloud orchestration, such as: